June Wilkinson: Life and career

 In 1961 Wilkinson made several stage appearances on the U.S. West coast with performers such as Louis Jourdan in The Marriage-Go-Round, Sylvia Sidney in Come Blow Your Horn and Milton Berle in Norman, Is That You?.
 She had a brief role in John Cassavetes' 1962 film, Too Late Blues.

 In December 1962, Wilkinson made her last appearance in Playboy, though her photos continued to appear in the magazine in anniversary and retrospective features.
-Though she was never an official Playboy Playmate, she was featured in the magazine on seven separate occasions and was one of the magazine's most popular photo subjects.
+Though she was never an official Playboy Playmate, she was featured in the magazine on seven occasions and was one of the magazine's most popular photo subjects.
 She appeared in more than fifty other men's magazines and newspapers from 1958 to 1970, making her one of the most-photographed models of the era.

 Wilkinson was the star of director Myron Gold's 1963 film, La Rabia or The Rage.
 Directed in Mexico City, the film has Wilkinson as a stripper with a gigolo boyfriend.
 She met Dan Pastorini, NFL quarterback for the Houston Oilers and Oakland Raiders in 1972, and they were married in 1973.
 They co-starred in the 1974 film Florida Connection (also known as Weed), for the producer of Rage.
 The couple divorced in 1982, and Wilkinson never remarried.
 She has a daughter, Brahna, by Pastorini.

 In the 1970s–1980s Wilkinson starred in a series of sex comedy teasers, such as "Three in a Bedroom", "The Ninety-Day Mistress" (with Eve McVeagh) and "Will Success Spoil Rock Hunter?"

 In 1997, in her late 50s, June came back for another nude shoot in The Best of Glamour Girls: Then and Now vol. 2 (Winter 1997).
 In 1999 when Playboy published its list of the "100 Sexiest Stars of the Century", June came in at #30.